BrianBartling/lily-lute/README.md

 French-style Renaissance lute tablature.

 This package is intended to be used with GNU LilyPond.
-It belongs to *openLilyLib*, LilyPond's community library system.
+It was written in the *openLilyLib* framework, LilyPond's community library system.
 Therefore getting and installing *lily-lute* is automatically handled by preparing *openLilyLib*.
 See its [home page](https://github.com/openlilylib/openlilylib) for details.

-As part of *openLilyLib*, this library is released under the GNU General Public License.
-See *openLilyLib*'s license for details.

 ## Overview